Zackiss/NekoPlayer/README.md

    git clone https://github.com/Zackiss/NekoPlayer.git
    ```

-4. Copy the repository, paste and cover the new React app you have just build if needed.
+4. Copy the repository, paste and cover the new React app you have just built.
 5. It is no need to download any dependencies, the project is managed to implement with pure React Native

 ## Usage